bougueil/superls/README.md

 ```
 mix deps.get
 mix do escript.build + escript.install
+asdf reshim elixir # if using asdf

 or with a custom secret key:
 mix deps.get
 SLS_SECRET="myBuiltSecret" mix do escript.build + escript.install
+asdf reshim elixir # if using asdf
 ```

 ## run